lechnerc77/azd-compatibility-azure-function/README.md

 }
 ```

-Here you can see the new clean naming conventions for the resources and the parameters that are consistent over all `.bicep` modules.
+This sample also reflects the clean naming conventions for the resources and the parameters that are consistent over all `.bicep` modules.

 The setup of the App service plan as well as for the storage attached to the Azure Function is straightforward and I took that from the SWA sample.

-The sample Azure Function I am using has the following specifics:
+With that we can move to the specifics of the sample Azure Function I am using:

 - one additional dedicated storage account with a Blob storage container
-- creation of a secret in the Azure Key Vault for accessing the Blob storage
+- a secret in the Azure Key Vault for accessing the Blob storage from the Azure Function

-Due to some restrictions, I had to create my own `.bicep` module for the storage as I could not create a storage with a new name there was also no option to specify a container.
-With the new version this is possible now.
-This means that I can get rid of my custom built modules and use the modules form the core folder.
-The setup of my additional storage account looks now like this:
+Due to some restrictions in the previous `azd` version, I had to create my own `.bicep` module for the storage as I could not create a storage with a new name.
+There was also no option to specify a container within a storage account.
+With the new `azd` version this is possible.
+This means that I can get rid of my custom built modules and use the modules from the core folder provided by `azd`.
+The new setup of my additional storage account looks like this:

 ```yaml
 // Second Storage Account for Output Binding